partiallyordered/postman-migration/notes.md

     postman, it is not transferable, as standard js test runner and assertion library experience is.
 11. Enforces usage of a specific tool
 12. Output control, and run control in general is more limited
-13. Image- what other serious open source project uses postman for testing?
-14. Fails silently when variables, configuration, data are missing.
+13. Fails silently when variables, configuration, data are missing.
 E.g.
     `pm.request({{MISSING_VARIABLE}})` does not produce an error indicating the variable is not present, it simply proceeds.
-15. Postman is tedious to use.
+14. Postman is tedious to use.
 Want the latest tests?
     1. Remove your current environment and test suite
     2. Update them from their respective sources
     3. Re-import them
     4. Try to remember where you left off
-16. Postman is tedious to use.
+15. Postman is tedious to use.
 Where is a variable set?
     1. Try the environment variables
     2. Try to see if it's reset somewhere else
     3. Just go hunting around because there's no modern search mechanism _like a plain-text search,